biocatiit/website/content/pages/users_howto_sec_mals_saxs_collect.rst

     the sample identification in the FPLC/HPLC method.

-    *   The BioCAT default for a sample name is PI initials plus sample number (starting at 1 and incrimenting with each sample, for example JH1 for the first sample of a grup with PI with initials JH).
+    *   The BioCAT default for a sample name is PI initials plus sample number (starting at 1 and incrementing with each sample, for example JH1 for the first sample of a group with PI with initials JH).

     .. image:: {static}/images/how_tos/control_new_folder.png
         :class: img-rounded